-Utilizing Piecework Systems
+Piecework Systems

-In certain instances it's logical to compensate employees based on their output, rather than on hours worked.
-Under this piecework system, an employee receives a fixed amount for each unit of output.
+In certain instances it's logical to compensate employees based on their output rather than on hours worked.
+Under a piecework system, an employee receives a fixed amount for each unit of output.
 These units can take many forms, such as products assembled, telemarketing phone calls made, or packages filled.

 One important element that the employer must remember is that the minimum wage requirements of the FLSA apply to employees compensated under a piecework system.
 To confirm compliance with the FLSA, an employer must determine each piecework employee's hourly rate.
-This may be done by dividing total weekly compensation by the number of hours worked.
+This may be done by dividing total weekly compensation by number of hours worked.

-Piecew ork Overtime Calculation Step 1: Piece rate × units of output = regular earnings for all hours Step 2: Regular earnings for all hours / total hours worked = regular hourly rate Step 3: Regular hourly rate × additional overtime factor = additional overtime hourly rate Step 4: Additional overtime hourly rate × overtime hours worked = additional overtime earnings Step 5: Regular earnings for all hours + additional overtime earnings = total earnings
+CALCULATING PIECEWORK OVERTIME Step 1 Piece rate × units of output = regular earnings for all hours Step 2 Regular earnings for all hours ÷ total hours worked = regular hourly rate Step 3 Regular hourly rate × additional overtime factor = additional overtime hourly rate Step 4 Additional overtime hourly rate × overtime hours worked = additional overtime earnings Step 5 Regular earnings for all hours + additional overtime earnings = total earnings

+NOTE!
 The additional overtime factor is typically 0.5 (1.5 overtime rate minus 1.0 regular rate).

-The additional overtime hourly rate, in Step 3 above, is often also called the premium rate, because it represents the premium over the regular hourly rate to which the piecework employee is entitled for overtime hours worked.
+The additional overtime hourly rate in Step 3 is often also called the premium rate because it represents the premium over the regular hourly rate to which the piecework employee is entitled for overtime hours worked.

-An alternative to the calculation shown above is to pay an employee at least 1.5 times the regular piece rate for all units of output produced during overtime hours (all hours after the first 40).
-In this approach, the employer must ensure that the regular hourly rate exceeds the applicable minimum wage rate.
+An alternative to the piecework system is to pay an employee at least 1.5 times the regular piece rate for all units of output produced during overtime hours.
+In this approach, the employer must ensure the regular hourly rate exceeds the minimum wage rate.

-Case in Point 2-6

-Calculate Earnings for Tipped and Piecework Employees
+Case in Point 2-6 Calculate Earnings for Tipped and Piecework Employees

-In these examples, we'll examine three independent circumstances and will determine how total compensation is calculated for each employee.
+In these examples, we'll examine three independent circumstances and will determine how total compensation is calculated for each employee: